elliottslaughter/task-bench-paper/ppopp20_reviews/rebuttal.md

     system-specific settings are chosen to optimize performance while remaining faithful to what is representative of real-world usage.

+  * Note that METG is not a per-link statistic but characterizes the programming system's overall ability to make effective use of a machine.
+The "two weights" are already taken into account with e.g. MPI+OpenMP and shared memory.

   * The opportunity for overlap occurs when two tasks are independent (have no mutual dependencies).
 This occurs whenever multiple task graphs are used (Figures 9d, 11).
 Task Bench's design also permits